qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    [variables]
    organisation="Your organization"

-A lot of settings can be set using the ``INI`` file such as WMS/WMTS, PostGIS connections, proxy settings, maptips, default values for algorithms parameters… For example, if you want to configure organization wide default values for some algorithms it would be handy if you could configure it in the prepared ini-file for all users.
+A lot of settings can be set using the :file:`.INI` file such as WMS/WMTS, PostGIS connections, proxy settings, maptips, default values for algorithms parameters… For example, if you want to configure organization wide default values for some algorithms it would be handy if you could configure it in the prepared ini-file for all users.
 If the users then open the toolbox to execute an algorithm, the default values will be there.
-To set the default value e.g. for ``GRID_SIZE`` parameter for the ``native:intersection`` algorithm, you could write the following into the ``INI`` file:
+To set the default value e.g. for ``GRID_SIZE`` parameter for the ``native:intersection`` algorithm, you could write the following into the :file:`.INI` file:

 .. code-block:: ini